apache/httpcomponents-client/README.txt

 HttpClient main module requires Java 5.0 compatible runtime and depends on the following external libraries:

-* Apache HttpComponents HttpCore 4.0-beta1 or newer API compatible version
+* Apache HttpComponents HttpCore
-* Apache Commons Logging 1.0.3 or newer API compatible version
+* Apache Commons Logging
-* Apache Commons Codec 1.3 or newer API compatible version
+* Apache Commons Codec

+(for detailed information on external dependencies please see pom.xml)

 HttpMime module is optional and requires Java 5.0 compatible runtime and depends on the following external libraries:

-* Apache HttpComponents HttpCore 4.0-beta1 or newer API compatible version
+* Apache HttpComponents HttpCore
-* Apache mime4j 0.4 or newer API compatible version
+* Apache mime4j
-* Apache Commons Logging 1.0.3 or newer API compatible version
+* Apache Commons Logging

+(for detailed information on external dependencies please see pom.xml)

 Licensing
 ---------